 Make a Decision for Your Individual Needs

-Ultimately, the best policy when doing home renovations is to let your insurance company know about them, preferably before you start the work so you can determine what you will and will not be covered for and if you will have to incur any additional monthly costs.
+Ultimately, the best policy when doing home renovations is to let your insurance agency know about them, preferably before you start the work so you can determine what you will and will not be covered for and if you will have to incur any additional monthly costs.

 For more information about homeowner’s insurance, contact American Tri-Star insurance at 619-272-2100 and speak with one of our expert insurance agents.
 Along with tips for how to reduce your homeowner’s insurance rates, they can explain some of our packages which provide lower rates when bundling homeowner’s, health and car insurance in San Diego.